healthchecks/healthchecks/templates/docs/email.md

 recipient email addresses.
 Set its Period to 1 week.
 As long as your weekly email script runs correctly, and there are no email delivery issues, SITE_NAME will regularly receive an email, and the check will stay up.

+## Email Delivery Delays

+Emails are more susceptible to random delivery delays than HTTP requests.
+You may need to increase the grace time parameter for your checks to account for the possible email delivery delays, and avoid false alerts.

+Tracking job durations (using the "start" and "success" signals) will be less accurate when pinging via email, and may not be feasible at all for jobs with very short durations.